-- Identification of which initiative activity in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the previous tracking ID used in past WMPs, if applicable. - A target completion date - Reference(s) to the WMP section(s) or appendix, including page numbers, where the details of the target(s) are documented and substantiated
+- Identification of which initiative(s) and activity/activities in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the previous tracking ID used in past WMPs, if applicable. - A target completion date - Reference(s) to the WMP section(s) or appendix, including page numbers, where the details of the target(s) are documented and substantiated each year of the WMP cycle.

-The electrical corporation must list at least one quantitative target for each relevant initiative (vegetation management, asset management and inspection, grid monitoring, ignition detection, weather forecasting, and risk assessment) in its three-year plan, broken out by each year of the WMP cycle.
 Electrical corporations must show progress toward completing quantitative targets in subsequent reports, including data submissions and WMP Updates.
-110
+For each target, the electrical corporation must provide the following:

+The electrical corporation must list at least one quantitative target for each relevant initiative (vegetation management, asset management and inspection, grid monitoring, ignition detection, weather forecasting, and risk assessment) in its three year plan, broken out by